Llama-Studios/llama-studios.github.io/licensing.md

 Other than that, you __may not__ make changes to my addons as part of your modpack.

 ## Links
-When linking to my addons, make sure you use link to either this website (llama-studios.github.io) or to MCPEDL.
+When linking to my addons, make sure you use link to either this website (llama-studios.github.io) or to MCPEDL or ModBay.

 You __may not__ create your own download link.